 The purpose of the three Lower River assessments is to develop a strategic approach to managing habitat restoration, recreational opportunities and the information needed to make river management decisions.
-Historically, the Mississippi River has been managed primarily based on its navigation utility and flood risk management needs.
-There has been very little strategic planning for the river's other uses.
+Historically, the Mississippi River has been managed primarily for navigation and flood risk management needs.
+There has been little strategic planning for the river's other uses.
 The study area contains important habitat and recreational resources that deserve more focus.